-Whether you spritz the sheets with a scented linen spray or light a candle upon returning home from work, there’s nothing like fragrance to transform your bedroom into a sanctuary.
+Whether you spritz the sheets with a scented linen spray, apply aromatherapy, or light a candle upon returning home from work, there’s nothing like fragrance to transform your bedroom into a sanctuary.

 New window treatments can be pricey, but you know what’s free?
 Elbow grease.
 If you’ve never washed your windows, get on that this afternoon.
 You’ll be amazed by the difference it makes.
 Trust us on this one.

 You’ve unleashed your inner decorator and put in the work.
 Your bedroom has finally become that oh-so-chic oasis you’ve dreamed of, so commit to keeping it that way.
 No matter how stylish that new wallpaper or light fixture looks, if you haven’t made your bed and yesterday’s outfit is tossed on the floor, that’s all you’ll see.

 Now drift off to dreamland in a calming space that’s uniquely (and affordably) you by adding some soothing sounds — maybe some ambient music or a program on a sleep-promoting app.